 Bere Regis Sports Club

-Chairman’s Report – November 2017
+Chairman’s Report – November 2018

-A number of well attended, successful ‘social events’ have been organised through the year and I thank the group of volunteers at the heart of the organisation of those events, which again, often introduce new faces into the club.
+Again, a number of well attended, successful ‘social events’ have been organised through the year and I thank the group of volunteers at the heart of the organisation of those events, which again, often introduce new faces into the club.
 They take a lot of planning and the amount of work that goes in should not be underestimated.
 It’s been pointed out many times in the past that match fees and memberships alone do not cover the costs of providing the sports facilities here, so fundraising is an essential part of our club life, ensuring our sustainability.

 If you’re not already doing so, please come and help those who already are!

-Chairman, November 2017
+Chairman, November 2018